th2-net/th2-grpc-service-generator/README.md

 ### 3.1.11

-* Fix problem with retry grpc call when a server-side thrown exception
+* Fix a problem with retry grpc call when a server-side thrown an exception

 ### 3.1.10